And, This Is How To Solve The Climate Crisis With President Clinton

 And

-the reason I had them on was this issue.
+the reason I had them on was this issue

 Because they have weaponized this grievance.
+And electorally,

 they achieved remarkable results.

-Charlie Kirk's ability, what he was able to achieve in terms of organizing the campuses, engaging these young men, addressing their grievances, giving them some sense of hope that someone cared, that they mattered, that they were seen.
+Charlie Kirk's ability, what he was able to achieve in terms of organizing the campuses, engaging these young men, addressing their grievances, giving them some sense of hope, that someone cared, that they mattered, that they were seen.

 He was able to produce and organize around that in a deeply meaningful way.
+And the Democratic Party was nowhere to be found on the issue.

 And Bannon as well.